themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 > However, there are some things web apps aren't good at.
 The biggest issue is offline use.
 After caching the inbox list, you can browse while offline.
 You can even create a draft message and save it to the local cache in Safari for iOS.
 When you reconnect, the draft will be uploaded to the server but often with variable results like duplicate drafts.
 Native apps also get special treatment when interacting with other native apps.
 For most of my use, these aren't important detractors.

 {{ theme:partial src="image" title="FastMail Web App on Mobile" caption="" show="{{ number }}" file="fastmail-mobile.png" }}

-The mobile web view is impressively capable, giving the impression that it's a native app with some features you couldn't find natively.
-Gabe uses [1Password](https://agilebits.com/onepassword) to quickly get to different parts of the webapp, for example.

 {{ theme:partial src="section-header" title="Searching" url="{{ soundcloudurl }}" time="8:00" }}